Without a Clue 1988 review film review

-After closing another successful investigation Sherlock Holmes and Doctor Watson return to their home at Baker Street.
-When they are alone we can see the true dynamic in this duo - Doctor Watson is the one that actually solves the mysteries while Sherlock Holmes is just an actor, who Watson uses as a front for the media.
-But this time Watson decides that he has enough of this cooperation - he has to do all the work, while Holmes drinks too much, talks to much and causes more damage that good.
-He throws Reginald Kincaid (because that is real name of the actor) out of their home and plans to start to work on his own.
-Soon big case comes up - the printing matrix used by the Bank of England to manufacture pound notes have been stolen and the man responsible for them also disappeared.
-Watson is ready to take this case and put his powerful mind at work... but nobody takes him seriously.
-Not the media, not police, not the chairman of Bank of England - they all treat him as a goofy sidekick to great Sherlock Holmes.
-Watson has no other option than find Kincaid and ask him to take the part of Holmes again.
+After closing another successful investigation, Sherlock Holmes and Doctor Watson return to their home at Baker Street.
+When they are alone, we can see the true dynamic in this duo - Doctor Watson is the one that actually solves the mysteries while Sherlock Holmes is just an actor, who Watson uses as a front for the media.
+But this time Watson decides that he has enough of this cooperation - he has to do all the work, while Holmes drinks too much, talks too much and causes more damage than good.
+He throws Reginald Kincaid (because that is the real name of the actor) out of their home and plans to start to work on his own.
+Soon a big case comes up - the printing matrix used by the Bank of England to manufacture pound notes has been stolen and the man responsible for them also disappeared.
+Watson is ready to take this case and put his powerful mind to work... but nobody takes him seriously.
+Not the media, not the police, not the chairman of the Bank of England - they all treat him as a goofy sidekick to the great detective Sherlock Holmes.
+Watson has no other option than to find Kincaid and ask him to take the part of Holmes again.

-Brilliant comedy that parodies the well known style of Arthur Conan Doyle and his novels about Sherlock Holmes, but with nice twist that Sherlock Holmes is in fact just a bumbling actor, clumsy idiot that likes to drink and have some fun, while Watson is the brain behind that duo.
-The idea was great, script was fresh, great performance from marvellous cast (Michael Caine and Ben Kingsley) - a must see!
+A brilliant comedy that parodies the well-known style of Arthur Conan Doyle and his novels about Sherlock Holmes, but with the nice twist that Sherlock Holmes is, in fact, just a bumbling actor, a clumsy idiot who likes to drink and have some fun, while Watson is the brain behind that duo.
+The idea was great, the script was fresh, great performance from a marvellous cast (Michael Caine and Ben Kingsley) - a must-see!

 ![]() |